CONTEMPORARY ISSUES IN SEX AND SEXUALITY

 Credit points: 15

 In contemporary life, sex and sexuality have become central to personal identity, community membership, production and consumption (e.g. film, magazines, online dating, fashion, sex performance pharmaceuticals).
 From a narrow focus on human reproduction, there has been an explosion of inquiry into sexuality.
-This unit will introduce students to contemporary debates in the emerging field known as Critical Sexuality Studies, which is informed by philosophical, scientific and theoretical approaches to issues of pleasure, personhood, relationships, family, community and citizenship.
-This subject comprises 6 'live' or synchronous online sessions, and 6 a-synchronous online self-directed learning sessions, plus online tutorials.
+This elective unit will introduce students to contemporary debates in the emerging field known as Critical Sexuality Studies, which is informed by philosophical, scientific and theoretical approaches to issues of pleasure, personhood, relationships, family, community and citizenship.
+This elective unit comprises 6 'live' or synchronous online sessions, and 6 a-synchronous online self-directed learning sessions, plus online tutorials.
 Students will be expected to spend a maximum of 3 hours per week online, as well as undertaking additional offline reading and learning activities.
-The 'live' or synchronous sessions (which students will be required to attend, online) will be held on Tuesdays between 4-5pm.
+The 'live' or synchronous sessions (which students will be expected to attend, online) will be held on Tuesdays between 4-5pm.